microsoft/qsharp/katas/content/superdense_coding/index.md

     "title": "Overview"
 })

 Superdense coding protocol allows us to transmit two bits of classical information by sending just one qubit using previously shared quantum entanglement.
+We are asssuming that Alice is the sender and Bob is the receiver.

 - A good description can be found in [the Wikipedia article](https://en.wikipedia.org/wiki/Superdense_coding).
 - A great interactive demonstration can be found [on the Wolfram Demonstrations Project](https://demonstrations.wolfram.com/SuperdenseCoding/).